FIVE JEWELS OF WISDOM

-FIVE JEWELS OF WISDOM A Discourse on the Art of Questing Life By David Barrett-Murrer
+A Discourse on the Art of Questing Life

 Introduction

-diamonds scattered throughout the secular world.
+diamonds scattered in the darkness of the secular world.
+You only need to

 These jewels are: